analyticstensor/sql/README.md

 # Welcome to Analytics Tensor Training
-This repository contains training material provided through Analytics Tensor.
+This repository contains training materials on SQL.
+Each chapter has assignment related to subject matter.
+Finish all the assignment to successfully compete the course.